wellintoncr/fii/README.md

 ## Idea

-This project is intended to extract FIIs (*Fundos de Investimento Imobiliário*, in Portuguese) from Bovespa reports.
+This project is intended to extract and analyze FIIs (*Fundos de Investimento Imobiliário*, in Portuguese) from Bovespa reports.
 Usually, there are two types of useful reports: monthly report and dividend report.
 The former is an overview about this investment and it is released once a month, usually.
 The latter is, as its name suggests, a report about dividend performance and it is released once a month, usually.

 ### What it does NOT do